giusmento/pulcherbook-be/README.md

-# Pulkerbook Backend - MangoJS Microservices Monorepo
+# PulcherBook Backend - MangoJS Microservices Monorepo

 A pnpm workspace monorepo for building backend microservices using the MangoJS framework.